rqlite/rqlite.io/content/en/docs/Guides/Kubernetes/_index.md

 description: "How to deploy and run rqlite on Kubernetes"
 weight: 10
 ---
-This page provides an example of how to run rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-Full source for the configuration described below is available in the [rqlite Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).

 The following directions assume you have a Kubernetes cluster already available.
 Visit [kubernetes.io](https://kubernetes.io/) to learn how to deploy Kubernetes.

+## Using Helm
+[Helm](https://helm.sh/) is a tool which helps you manage applications on Kubernetes.
+There are fully-featured [Helm Charts available for rqlite on GitHub](https://github.com/rqlite/helm-charts).

-## Creating a cluster
+## Manual
+You can also deploy your rqlite cluster on Kubernetes step-by-step, running rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
+Full source for the configuration described below is available in the [rqlite Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).

 ### Create Services
 The first thing to do is to create two [Kubernetes _Services_](https://kubernetes.io/docs/concepts/services-networking/service).
 The first service, `rqlite-svc-internal`, is [_Headless_](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) and allows the nodes to find each other and cluster automatically.
 It shouldn't be used by rqlite clients.
 It is the second service, `rqlite-svc`, that is for clients to talk to the cluster -- this service will get a Cluster IP address which those clients can connect to.